WeiyunMa/Reconciliation-Repair/README.md

 Use/run the files in the following order:

-1. Unzip the file real-100taxa.zip into real-100taxa folder
+1. Unzip real-100taxa.zip into real-100taxa folder
 2. python newickToTreeParser.py
 3. python fixer.py
 4. python execJane.py